Gofake1/gofake1.net/README.md

 Builder path/to/src path/to/dst --verbose
 ```

-* `/path/to/src` should point to the project root.
+* `/path/to/src` should point to the project "src" directory.
 * `--verbose` is optional